 If English is not your first language you will be required to provide evidence of your English language ability.
 Please check individual course Requirements pages for details on required scores.

 We recognise only the following English Language tests:

 If you are a non-native speaker of English and you have been educated entirely in English for the duration of your degree and completed this qualification within the last 2 years, this may be sufficient to satisfy the University of your language skills.

 Please contact the Postgraduate Admissions Team if you are in any doubt about the suitability of your qualifications and experience.

 You can apply before you have completed your degree.
 You will need to supply interim transcripts of your marks and modules to date with your application.
 You can also apply before you have received your language score.
 You should put the date of your English test on your application form and you can send in your score later.
 In both cases, if an offer is made it will most likely be conditional and dependant on you achieving the required grade/score for admission.

 Yes.
-To submit your test scores for IELTS, GMAT or GRE please use the following codes:
+To submit your test scores for IELTS please use the following codes: